Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds: Proof of the main theorem

 $(3^{\prime})$ Each edge $e$ of $\mathcal{D}_{0}$ is lying in $\partial N_{0}.$

 $(4^{\prime})$ For each edge $e$ of $\mathcal{D}_{0}$ there is an open neighborhood $U_{N_{0}}(e)$ of $e$ in $N_{0}$ which is isometrically embedded in $M.$

-The construction of $N_{0}$ with the previous features follows from the construction of $T_{0}.$ In fact, since every 2-cell of $\mathcal{T}_{0}$ is a disc type in some hyperbolic ideal tetrahedron of $\mathcal{D}$ the construction of $T_{0}$ leads naturally to the construction of $N_{0}$ which has properties $(1^{\prime})-(4^{\prime})$ above.
-More precisely, two disc types of $T_{0}$ which share a common edge, say $d,$ determine the two hyperbolic ideal tetrahedra of $\mathcal{D}$ which are glued along a common face containing $d.$ Furthermore, $N_{0}$ has negative curvature.
-In fact, this follows from Proposition 11.6 of \cite{Bridson-Haefliger}, since $N_{0}$ is constructed by gluing successively hyperbolic ideal tetrahedra along convex subsets on them.
+The construction of $N_{0}$ with the previous features follows from the construction of $T_{0}.$ In fact, since every 2-cell of $\mathcal{T}_{0}$ is a disc type in some hyperbolic ideal tetrahedron of $\mathcal{D}$ the construction of $T_{0}$ leads naturally to the construction of $N_{0}$ having properties $(1^{\prime})$-$(4^{\prime}).$ More precisely, two disc types of $T_{0}$ which share a common edge, say $d,$ determine the two hyperbolic ideal tetrahedra of $\mathcal{D}$ which are glued along a common face containing $d.$ Furthermore, $N_{0}$ has negative curvature.
+In fact, this follows from Proposition 11.6 of \cite{Bridson-Haefliger}, since $N_{0}$ is constructed by gluing successively hyperbolic ideal tetrahedra along convex subsets.